dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

   <prefix>`
 * To dump all the environment variables: `set`

-Then we parse the output of `set` to find the three variables we need (they are all lists of semi-colon separated paths)
+We parse the output of `set` to find the three variables we need (they are all lists of semi-colon separated paths)

 * `PATH`: to find the required executables (the `devenv` command)